 Not to mention what else he was doing when I got there.
 This!!!

 YES!
 He actually peeled off the crust from the top of the bread and dipped it directly in the pot!
 I was like:” What are you doing?
 I did not have a chance to take pictures of that! ”

 I was laughing, but I knew I had to make the bread again, just for the pictures…and also because we ended up that night having half of the bread with that stew and with butter, like naughty kids!
 It was so good!

 Anyway, there are many quick beer bread recipes in the world but this is my favorite one.
 I received this recipe from my very good friend A., who masters the Minnesotan cuisine.
 The yummy, quick breads that do not need rising before baking, are a specialty around here in Minnesota and this recipe is one of the many I learned to treasure over the years.
 This bread is best when you make it right before your guests arrive, because it is delicious warm, but it slices better when it is completely cool.
 It is soft, moist and divine with some butter, or some soup, or some stew, like we had the other night. 🙂

 Few thoughts before you make this Quick Easy Beer Bread Recipe:

 - You can use any kind of beer you want or any flavor your heart desires.

 - You can replace the butter with oil without a problem.
-Pouring melted butter/oil on top of the dough, makes the bread less crusty and more soft.
+Pouring melted butter/oil on top of the dough, makes the bread less crusty and softer.
 You can skip the grease entirely if you want, but I like it this way.